evergreen-ci/evergreen/docs/graphql.md

 }
 ```

-Traditionally, fetching the base task and task for a given task would have
+Traditionally, fetching the desired data would have required a minimum of two
-required at least 2 fetch requests using the REST API.
-With GraphQL, this can
+fetch requests for a given task using the REST API.
+With GraphQL, however, it
-now be achieved in just one request, simplifying the process and improving
+can be achieved in just one request, simplifying the process and improving
 efficiency.

 ```graphql